artefactual/atom-docs/user-manual/access-content/search-atom.rst

   contextual information, including:

-  * *Level of description* - i.e. fonds, series, file, item, etc. The :term:`level of description` will be diplayed next to the orange identifier, below the title of the record.
+  * *Level of description* - i.e. fonds, series, file, item, etc. The :term:`level of description` will be displayed next to the orange identifier, below the title of the record.
   * *Publication status* - if a description's :term:`publication status` is "draft" (i.e. it is not visible to public users), the draft status will be